This article was updated in November 2022 with new advice.

-Make a diary entry of all your symptoms
+7. Keep a diary of all your symptoms

-It’s imperative that you keep an up-to-date list of your symptoms, whether this is on paper, on a computer or on your smartphone.
-This is because doctors and nurses do not always make a full record of all your symptoms.
-Time and again, our clients tell us that, at the time of their accident at work, they had multiple injuries, yet the hospital only concentrated on what they regarded as the most serious at that time.
+It’s hard to overstate how important it is for you to keep an up-to-date record of your symptoms – whether this is on paper, on a computer, or on your smartphone.

+Doctors and nurses do not always note down all details of your symptoms.
+Time and again, our clients tell us that, at the time of their accident at work, they had multiple injuries, yet the hospital only concentrated on what they regarded as the most serious at the time.

 However, in my experience, the passage of time can easily flip injuries on their head.
-What may seem the most minor injury immediately following the accident can often turn into a long-term, debilitating condition – perhaps the most significant injury in the claim.
+What may seem the most minor part of your workplace injury immediately after it happened can turn into a long-term, debilitating condition – perhaps the most significant injury.

-And if a doctor or nurse didn’t record this minor injury at the time of the appointment, then a medical expert, writing a report some months or even years later, will find it difficult to attribute the injury to the accident at work.
+And if a doctor or nurse didn’t record this minor injury at the time of the appointment, then a medical expert – writing a report some months or even years later – will find it difficult to attribute the injury to your accident at work.

-In addition, personal injury claims can take several years to resolve, particularly when the injuries are complex and long lasting.
-Memories naturally fade over time, so a helpful diary of symptoms will assist you in explaining the impact of your accident at work the medical expert.
+In addition, personal injury claims can take several years to resolve, particularly when the injuries are complex and long-lasting.
+Memories naturally fade over time, so a helpful diary of symptoms will assist you in explaining the impact of your accident at work to the medical expert.